 This is not the first time researchers have found a strong “old for your grade” effect, but it is perhaps the best evidence yet.
 The researchers had access to a massive dataset on educational outcomes of nearly 1 million public-school students born in Florida between 1994 and 2000.
 Krzysztof Karbownik, one of the authors, says that this allowed the researchers to run a variety of tests to make sure the difference between August- and September-born children was not a result of factors besides age.
 A common concern about these types of studies is that parents with higher socioeconomic status may plan to avoid having children in the summer.

-“If you are doing it to game the system, it’s probably not going to be very beneficial.”
 The researchers found that no matter how you crunch the numbers, September-born kids do better.
 Regardless of parents’ education level, income, or race, the difference in outcomes was always there, and about the same size.
 Even among siblings of the same parents, September-born kids did better than August-born ones, on average.

 Given these effects, every parent should be red-shirting their kids, right?
 Karbownik doesn’t think so.